-High blood pressure (or hypertension) is when your blood pressure is consistently higher than it should be.
+High blood pressure (also called hypertension) is when your blood pressure is consistently higher than it should be.

-While not being a disease in itself, high blood pressure can lead to increased risk of heart disease and strokes.
+High blood pressure is not a disease, but it can lead to increased risk of heart disease and strokes.

-Over time, high blood pressure slowly damages blood vessels by making them more narrow and rigid.
-When this happens, your heart has to work harder to push blood through your blood vessels, leading to a rise in blood pressure.
-It can also mean that clots are more likely to get caught and for fatty debris (atheroma) to block your blood vessels.
+Over time, high blood pressure slowly damages blood vessels, making them more narrow and rigid.
+When this happens, your heart has to work harder to push blood through your blood vessels.
+Narrow, rigid blood vessels are also more likely to be blocked by a clot or a fatty build-up (atheroma).

-High blood pressure is often very difficult to detect but some of the symptoms you may notice and should alert to your doctor are:
+High blood pressure is often very difficult to detect, and you may not have any symptoms.
+However, you should alert your doctor if you notice:

-If you have a pre-existing heart condition, it’s vital that your blood pressure or any changes in your symptoms are reported to your doctor.
+If you have a pre-existing heart condition, it is vital that changes in your blood pressure or any of your symptoms are reported to your doctor.